 Encyclopedia

-This article is the reference material to consult the concepts used in Hathor documentation.
+This article is the reference material for consulting the concepts used throughout Hathor documentation.

 A